tipishev/python_debugging_workshop/README.md

 _type `import pdb; pdb.set_trace()` right above `player = main_corridor(player)`_

-You don't have to worry about `ImportError`: `pdb` is in the standard library.
+You don't have to worry about `ImportError`: `pdb` is part of the standard library.

 ```bash
 ./play.py